scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 In 2016, the ecosystem for Python in HEP was rather fragmented.
 There were a handful of popular packages that were useful in HEP spread around among different authors.
 The rootpy project had several packages that made the ROOT-Python bridge a little easier, such as the ``root-numpy`` and related ``root-pandas`` packages.
-The C++ MINUIT fitting library was integrated into ROOT, but the ``iminuit`` package :cite:`iminuit` provided a standalone Python package with an extracted copy of MINUIT.
+The C++ MINUIT fitting library was integrated into ROOT, but the ``iminuit`` package :cite:`iminuit` provided an easy to install standalone Python package with an extracted copy of MINUIT.
 Several other specialized standalone C++ packages had bindings as well.
+Many of the initial authors were transitioning to a less-code centric role or leaving for industry, leaving projects like rootpy and iminuit without maintainers.

-Eduardo Rodrigues, a scientist working in the LHCb project at CERN for the University of Cincinnati, started working on a package called ``scikit-hep`` that would provide a set to tools useful for physicists working on an analysis.
+Eduardo Rodrigues, a scientist working on the LHCb experiment at CERN for the University of Cincinnati, started working on a package called ``scikit-hep`` that would provide a set to tools useful for physicists working on an analysis.
-The initial version of the ``scikit-hep`` package had a simple vector library, unit conversions, several useful statistical tools, and provenance recording functionality - interesting, but not yet transformational for most analyses.
+The initial version of the ``scikit-hep`` package had a simple vector library, unit conversions, several useful statistical tools, and provenance recording functionality,

 He also placed the GitHub repository into a GitHub organization of the same name, and asked several of the other HEP related packages to join.
-The ROOTPy project was ending, with the primary author moving on, and so several of the then-popular packages that were included in the rootpy organization were happily transferred to Scikit-HEP.
-Several other existing HEP libraries, primarily interfacing to existing C++ simulation and tracking frameworks, also joined.
+The ROOTPy project was ending, with the primary author moving on, and so several of the then-popular packages [#]_ that were included in the rootpy organization were happily transferred to Scikit-HEP.
+Several other existing HEP libraries, primarily interfacing to existing C++ simulation and tracking frameworks, also joined, like IMinuit, Probfit, PyJet, and NumPythia.
+Some of these libraries have been retired or replaced today, but were an important part of Scikit-HEP's initial growth.

+.. [#] The primary package rootpy was not transferred, but instead had a final release and then died.
+It was an insperation for the new PyROOT bindings, and influenced later Scikit-HEP packages like mplhep.
+The transferred libraries have since been replaced by integrated ROOT functionality.
+All three packages required ROOT, which is not on PyPI, so were not suited for a Python-centric ecosystem.

 First initial success
 ---------------------